Fixing a leaking radiator valve with spanner

 • Replace the tail

-Tighten the Tail
+Tighten the tail

 You can sometimes fix the leaky tail by turning it clockwise with a spanner.
 This is only possible if it’s sticking out enough and you have enough space to get the spanner in to turn it.

-Replacing the PTFE Tape
+Replacing the PTFE tape

 1. Drain the heating system